michmech/plausibility/README.md

 lin Those kind = {plausibility = kind.plausibility; modifiability = kind.modifiability};
 ```

-Now our `Item` objects know what they can be modified with.
+Now our `Item` objects know too what they can be modified with.
 Finally, the `Pred` function, which combines an item and a quality to produce a sentence, will use this information to label certain sentences as implausible.

 ```
 -- fun Pred : Item -> Quality -> Comment;